Economic history of China before 1912: Song collapse

 The prosperity of the Song was interrupted by the invasion of Jur'chen Jin in 1127.
 After a successful alliance with the Jin in which the Song destroyed its old enemy the Khitan, the Jin attacked the Song and sacked its capital in Kaifeng.
 The invasion preceded 15 years of constant warfare which ended when the Song court surrendered territory north of the Huai River in exchange for peace, despite victories by the Song general Yue Fei, who had almost defeated the Jur'chens.
 The southern Chinese provinces became the center of commerce.
 Millions of Chinese fled Jur'chen rule to the South, which the Song dynasty still held.

+During the Jin-Song wars of 1214-1217, the Song paper currency depreciated significantly.
+It stabilized after these wars.

 Due to the new military pressure of the Jur'chens, the Southern Song massively increased the tax burden to several times of that of the Northern Song.
 The Southern Song maintained an uneasy truce with the Jin until the rise of the Mongols, with whom Song allied to destroy the Jin in 1234.
 Taking advantage of this, the Song army briefly recaptured their lost territory south of the Yellow River as the Mongols withdrew.
 However, a flood of the Yellow River, coupled with Mongol attacks, eventually forced the Song to withdraw.

 Seeking to conquer China, the Mongol Empire launched a series of attacks on the Song.
+In the midst of war and other financial distress, in 1265 the Song's introduced a new paper currency which severely depreciated in value.
 By the 1270s, the Song economy had collapsed from the burden of taxes and inflation which the Song government used to finance its war against the Mongols.
 In 1275, the Mongols defeated the Song army near Xiangyang and captured Hangzhou, the Song capital, the following year.
 Song resistance ended at the Battle of Yamen, in which the last Song emperor drowned with the remnants of his navy.
 The destruction caused by the barbarian invasions in the later half of the Song represented a major setback in China's development.